-During the 2014 water year (October 2013 to September 2014), approximately 17.5 million pounds of phosphorus reached the Chesapeake Bay.
-This is below the long-term average of 21 million pounds per year.
-River flow averaged 53 billion gallons per day during this time, which is close to the long-term average of 51 billion gallons per day.
+During the 2015 water year (October 2014 to September 2015), approximately 9.8 million pounds of phosphorus reached the Chesapeake Bay.
+This is below the long-term average of 20 million pounds per year.
+River flow averaged 41 billion gallons per day during this time, which is below the long-term average of 51 billion gallons per day.

 What is an algae bloom and how does it form?
 Charlie Poukish from the Maryland Department of the Environment explains what fuels algae blooms and how they can spell trouble for underwater life.

 Each day, billions of gallons of fresh water flow from rivers and streams into the Chesapeake Bay.
-The amount of water flowing from these tributaries into the Bay has a direct impact on pollution: as snowmelt or rainfall increase river flow, more nutrients and sediment are pushed into the estuary.
-In other words, precipitation and river flow are factors affecting pollution loads and water quality.
+The amount of water that flows out of these tributaries has a direct impact on pollution: as snowmelt or rainfall increase river flow, more pollution is pushed into the estuary.
+In other words, precipitation and river flow are two factors that affect pollution loads and water quality.

 Nutrient pollution is one of the leading causes of the Bay’s poor health.
-When nitrogen and phosphorus enter rivers, streams and the Bay, they fuel the growth of algae blooms that lead to low-oxygen “dead zones” that are harmful to fish, shellfish and other aquatic life.
+When nitrogen and phosphorus enter rivers, streams and the Bay, they can fuel the growth of algae blooms that lead to low-oxygen “dead zones” harmful to fish, shellfish and other aquatic life.

 In 2014, the Chesapeake Bay Program adopted a goal to reduce pollution loads and achieve the water quality necessary to protect human health and support the region’s underwater resources.

-During the 2014 water year (October 2013 to September 2014), approximately 17.5 million pounds of phosphorus reached the Bay.
-This is below the long-term average of 21 million pounds per year and 2.3 million pounds more than the 2013 load.
-River flow averaged 53 billion gallons per day during this time, which is close to the long-term average of 51 billion gallons per day.
+The total phosphorus load during the 2015 water year is below the long-term average of 20 million pounds per year and 7.9 million pounds less than the 2014 load.
+River flow averaged 41 billion gallons per day during this time, which is below the long-term average of 51 billion gallons per day.

 Scientists use the following information to estimate phosphorus loads to the Chesapeake Bay: